lbz5158/lujiezhou.github.io/_pages/teaching.md

 {% include base_path %}

-I promote statistical thinking and teach data-driven methods for challenges in the real world.
-My instructional style is primarily based on heuristic method of teaching that helps students bridge problems arising in practice and applicable technical solutions.
+I promote statistical thinking and teach data-driven methods for challenges in practice.
+My instructional style is primarily based on heuristic method of teaching that helps students bridge problems arising in the real world and applicable technical solutions.
 In my teaching, I value establishing trust with my students through clearly laying out the expectations and building up to them step-by-step from the fundamentals.

 ### Teaching Certificates